varlardohaeris/emacs-archives/emacswiki/zones-readme.txt

  A "basic zone" is a list of two buffer positions followed by a possibly empty list of extra information: (POS1 POS2 .
 EXTRA).

- An "izone" is a list whose first element is an identifier that is is a natural number (1, 2, 3,...)  and whose cdr is a basic zone:
- (ID POS1 POS2 .
+ An "izone" is a list whose first element is an identifier, ID, which is a negative integer (-1, -2, -3,...), and whose cdr is a basic zone.
+So an izone has the form (ID POS1 POS2 .
 EXTRA).

+ The ID is negative just to distinguish a basic zone whose EXTRA list starts with an integer from an izone.
+Interactively (e.g. in prompts), references to the ID typically leave off the minus sign.

- The positions of a zone can be natural numbers (1, 2, 3,...), markers for the same buffer, or readable markers for the same buffer.
-(Behavior is undefined if a zone has markers for different buffers.)
+ The positions of a zone can be positive integers (1, 2, 3,...), markers for the same buffer, or readable markers for the same buffer.
+(Behavior is undefined if a single zone has markers for different buffers.)
 Each position of a given zone can take any of these forms.

- A "readable marker" is a list (marker BUFFER POSITION), where BUFFER is a buffer name (string) and where POSITION is a buffer position (number only).
+ A "readable marker" is a list (marker BUFFER POSITION), where BUFFER is a buffer name (string) and where POSITION is a buffer position (as an integer, not as a marker).

  The content of a zone is any contiguous stretch of buffer text.
  The positions of a zone can be in either numeric order.
 The